 But all the other mammals and animals who can make their own Vitamin C, actually synthesizing plain L-ascorbate molecule and not whole Vitamin C.

 “Large” doses of ascorbic acid can cause loose bowels.
 But biochemical individuality, stress and illness make it impossible to define “large”.
-Five grams might cause loose bowels in a healthy 20-year old athelete, but a 50-gram dose might have no bowel effects whatsoever in a 60-year old severly ill patient who has been taking such doses for months.
+Five grams might cause loose bowels in a healthy 20-year old athlete, but a 50-gram dose might have no bowel effects whatsoever in a 60-year old severely ill patient who has been taking such doses for months.
 There is no danger in getting some loose bowels as it is just a short term process.
-It indicates that the dose was to high and you reached your bowel tolerance.
-By backing up with the dose the loose bowel stop immediatly.
-Parenteral (such as intravenous) sodium ascorbate is not observed to cause any bowel effects.
+It indicates that the dose was too high and you reached your bowel tolerance.
+By backing up with the dose the loose bowel stop immediately.
+Parental (such as intravenous) sodium ascorbate is not observed to cause any bowel effects.